kodavatimahendra/dissertation/README.md

 # dissertation webpage for a friend

+## Assumptions
+- The client will be answering questions one after another.
+They will have to answer the questions in order.
+They cannot go back.
+They cannot skip questions.
+They have to spend the full 30 mins on each question.

 ## Todo
 Components inside the digital format: \
 Screen 1 - Log in screen clinician